What I Always Tell My Patients Who Have Depression

 2. Cut out sugar.

 If you've ever eaten something sugary, “crashed” a little later, and felt absolutely miserable, you already know how sugar can hurt your mental health.
-Plus, studies suggest that sugar consumption can contribute to depression.
+Plus, studies suggest that sugar consumption may contribute to depression.
 Become a detective and find hidden sources of sugar to cut out of your diet.

 3. Exercise regularly.

-Studies suggest that consistent exercise might be as good as or even better than antidepressants for some people.
+Some research suggests that consistent exercise might be as good as or even better than antidepressants for some people.
 Find a workout plan that you can stick to.

 4. Get enough sleep.